Continuous Patrolling and Hiding Games: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
-In section \ref{sec_models} the models of patrolling and hiding games are formally presented.
-Section \ref{sec_patrol} is dedicated to patrolling games, and section \ref{sec_hiding} is dedicated to hiding games.
-Finally in section \ref{sec_propertiesvalue} we give some basic properties of the value function of continuous patrolling and hiding games.
-The proofs that are not included in the body of the paper are postponed to the appendix section \ref{sec_appendix}.
+In \cref{sec_models} the models are formally presented. \cref{sec_patrol} is dedicated to patrolling games, and \cref{sec_hiding} is dedicated to hiding games.
+Finally in \cref{sec_propertiesvalue} we give some properties of the value function of continuous patrolling and hiding games.
+Proofs that are not included in the body of the paper are postponed to the \hyperlink{app:appendix_patrol}{Appendix of Chapter 4}.